 - Melatonin for insomnia

 - Glutathione for detoxification

 - Low-dose naltrexone for mood support

-- Oxytocin, which has been found to impact social interaction, support bonding, and can help treat anxiety and stress
+- Oxytocin, which has been found to impact social interaction, support bonding, and address anxiety and stress

-ASD patients often have difficulties taking medicines.
+A multimodal approach to care is best.
+ASD patients often have difficulties taking medicine.
 Some people with ASD have smell, taste, and texture issues.
 Many also have food and chemical allergies and intolerances.
-Compounding pharmacists can customize medicine for people with ASD to avoid these problems.
+Compounding pharmacists can customize medicine for people with ASD to overcome these challenges.